spraakbanken/swell-project/Normalization_guidelines.md

 ### Principle of positive assumption

-In cases where it is difficult to decide whether an expression is correct or incorrect, assume the the learner was correct.
+In cases where it is difficult to decide whether an expression is correct or incorrect, assume that the learner was correct.

 _Do we have grammatical examples of this?_